RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ```

-## Shell Command Line Interface
+## Shell Command Interface

-The command line interface is implemented in C, with the underlying functions either in C or in assembly.
+The shell command line interface is implemented in C, with the underlying functions either in C or in assembly.

 Again, here is a view of what success looks like.